Programs (unless otherwise specified) are held on the third Monday of the month,

 Programs open to all • free of charge

 Notice: Photos may be taken at our events.
-If you do not wish your photo to appear on our website or email communications, contact a board member or email [email protected]
+If you do not wish your photo to appear on our website or email communications, email [email protected]

 2021 Program Schedule

 Programs start at 6:30 pm, with exception of the June 21 GIS Bus Tour which starts at 6:00 pm.
 Times and locations are subject to change.

-Presented by Craig Elston, Naturalist, CDE Nature and President of the White Pine Chapter of the Michigan Botanical Club, 2nd Vice President of Wildflower Association of Michigan.
+Presented by Craig Elston, CDE Nature, Naturalist – City of Hudsonville, President of White Pine Chapter – Michigan Botanical Club, 2nd Vice President of Wildflower Association of Michigan.

 Presented by Curtis Dykstra, Parks Naturalist at Ottawa County Parks and Recreation, Expert Birder.

 – Amy Heilman, Owner, The Living Garden